WebDevStudios/WDS-WordPress-Export-XML-splitter/readme.md

-# WordPress Export XML splitter
+# WDS WordPress Export XML splitter

 This script is designed to take a wordpress xml export file and split it into some number of chunks (2 by default).
 The number of lines per chunk is determined by counting